Trojaner/Trojaner/README.md

 ##  Trojaner a.k.a. esozbek
 Hi, I'm Enes Sadık Özbek.
-I am a CS student at the Erciyes University and primarily a .NET/Angular developer.
-I also do DevOps stuff like setting up and maintaining Kubernetes clusters, setting up CI/CD systems with GitHub workflows, Jenkins and TeamCity, etc.
+I am a CS student at the Erciyes University and primarily a .NET (+6 years) developer.
+I also do frontend and DevOps stuff.

-I am currently working on [ImperialPlugins.com](https://imperialplugins.com) and the [OpenMod .NET Plugin Framework](https://github.com/openmod/openmod).
+I am currently working on the [OpenMod .NET Plugin Framework](https://github.com/openmod/openmod) project in my free time.

 ## :zap: Recent Activity